Horsethief reservoir is good for boating

-At Horsethief Reservoir, the water levels are high, but just right for campers to go boating.
+HODGEMAN COUNTY, Kan.
+(KSNW) – At Horsethief Reservoir, the water levels are high but just right for campers to go boating.

 “It’s a great place to be,” said camper Edward Taylor.

-Taylor comes to horsethief reservoir monthly and said he is glad to see it wasn’t taken over by flooding, like so many other state parks.
+Taylor comes to reservoir monthly and is glad to see it wasn’t taken over by flooding, like so many other state parks.

 “It’s only 40 minutes away from where I live,” he said.
 “So it makes it pretty handy to be able to come here and not have to go somewhere else.”